 - Thematic stability relative to previous program course offerings, broadly expressed as addressing international or intercultural media and communication.

 - The academic rigor of the course(s) being proposed.

 - The degree to which the proposed course(s) is unique to the program location and makes use of “the city as classroom.”

-Directorship opportunities are available in London and Dublin, as described below.
+Program Leadership opportunities are available in London and Dublin, as described below.

 SMC’s Study Away programs in London and Dublin are hosted by The Foundation for International Education (FIE) which provides extensive logistical support.
 Each program includes a small budget for speakers and other academic activities.
 However, each program is a bit different in operation and focus.

 Visit the Faculty Program Leader Proposal to submit your proposal to direct an SMC International program.
 You must be logged in to view the application, so visit the SMC website login page before attempting to access the application.

 Global Internship Coordinator Proposal

 Visit the Global Internship Coordinator Proposal to be considered for the summer of 2017.
 You must be logged in to view the application, so visit the SMC website login page before attempting to access the application.

 Reassure your students of the value of studying away.
 It’s not simply a “trip” or “adventure” though that is certainly a part of the experience.
 Study away is about learning: in the classroom and out; about the world and ourselves; a broadening and deepening of what it means to be a global citizen.
 Consider ways you and colleagues can promote study away, and please let us know what we can do to help you, either in planning your own study away directorship, or advising your students participating in or exploring an educational opportunities through SMC Study Away.